RobertCrummett/Stone/README.md

-# Notes on the Hebrew Scriptures
+# Notes on the Scriptures

 Quick Start: